LaughingBubba/xml-streamr/README.md

 - Dependency version bumps
 - Dropping or changing encoding (`iconv`, `iconv-lite`)
 - Replacing or substituting `sax` parsing for `expat`, in the browser or no
-- Forced / always on collection of child nodes
+- Forced / "Always On" collection of child nodes
 - Minor changes to events and stream handling

 ## Goals